 Our priorities for influencing policy include the following:

 Avoid duplication of effort through enforcement partnerships.
-Law enforcement efforts should be coordinated across national and local levels in order to share expertise and equipment and avoid costly duplication of effort.
+Law enforcement efforts should be coordinated across international, national and local levels in order to share expertise and technology and avoid costly duplication of effort.

 Stopping Software Piracy

 To learn about stopping piracy and Symantec’s anti-piracy efforts, visit our piracy website